Although all surrogates will receive compensation for their pregnancy and time, the amount of money you can get depends on if you are a:

-In most situations, a first-time surrogate can expect to make about $30,000.
+In most situations, a first-time surrogate can expect to make about $45,000.

 How Much Does an Experienced Surrogate Get Paid?

-- Other professionals will increase experienced surrogate compensation by each surrogacy journey a woman completes — for example, an additional $5,000 per previous gestational pregnancy.
+- Other professionals will increase experienced surrogate compensation by each surrogacy journey a woman completes — for example, an additional $5,000 per previous gestational pregnancy

 Determine Your Personalized Surrogate Compensation